MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/azure-function-resource-group-management.md

 1. You also need to set the subscription ID.
 It is required to use the Azure SDK for resource management.

-   * `AZURE_SUBSCRIPTION`: Your default subscription containing your resource groups.
+   * `AZURE_SUBSCRIPTION_ID`: Your default subscription containing your resource groups.

 This `local.settings.json` file is ignored by your local **git** on purpose so you don't accidentally commit it to your source code.